Gain the intellectual foundation and specialized skills you need to lead change and make a difference in communities around the world.

-- The MPH in epidemiology is an online/on-campus program completed part time over two years.
+- The MPH in epidemiology is a hybrid online/on-campus program completed part time over two years.

 - The MPH generalist is a fully online program completed part time over two years.

-- The clinical effectiveness field of study offers a summer-only option in addition to the full- and part-time options.
+- The clinical effectiveness field of study offers a summer-focused option in addition to the full- and part-time options.

 - Most fields of study offer part-time options completed over two to three years to some students.

-- The 65-credit MPH (MPH-65) is for individuals with a minimum of two years of post-baccalaureate work experience in a relevant public health field.
+- The 65-credit MPH (MPH-65) is for individuals with a minimum of two years of contiguous full-time work experience in an area relevant to public health by the time of matriculation.
+While internships and work experience obtained during your undergraduate degree program are valuable, these do not count towards the required two or more years of contiguous full-time work experience.
 You can complete this full-time program in three semesters with a summer practicum experience between the second and third semesters.
 Part-time options are available to some students.

 Our Community: Committed, Accomplished, Collaborative